Leyanet Gonzalez, MD, MBA

 Textbooks to consider reading

-There are a considerable amount of textbooks available to Pain Medicine physicians, but some of the more recommended ones include the following:
+There are a considerable number of textbooks available to pain medicine physicians, but some of the more recommended ones include the following:

 - Waldman S and Winnie A. Interventional Pain Management, 1e.
 W B Saunders Co; 1996.